Frequently asked questions

 Q. What is a segregated supply chain and why is it important?

-We go one step further to ensure that ALL the sustainable palm oil we use comes from a segregated supply chain.
+We go one step further to ensure that ALL the sustainable palm oil we use in Nairn's branded products comes from a segregated supply chain.
 This means that the certified sustainable palm oil has to be sourced, milled, refined and manufactured separately from uncertified sources (the latter uncertified sources being where most of the negative press comes from.)
 We regularly look at other ways to ensure that the Palm Oil we buy meets the strictest criteria, and as further developments are made, we will investigate them.

 For further information on replanting, you'll find details here.